– Article updated May 2018 –

 And that’s half the problem.

-The 2017 version of the Marketing Technology Landscape was published recently, outlining the various tools, platforms, and services available to today’s well-tooled digital marketing professional.
-The number of digital marketing solutions has grown to 5,381 – that’s up 40% in just one year.
+The 2018 version of the Marketing Technology Landscape was published recently, outlining the various tools, platforms, and services available to today’s well-tooled digital marketing professional.
+The number of digital marketing solutions has grown from 5,381 in 2017 to an eye-watering 6,829 this year.

 ‘Realtime’ this.
 ‘A/B testing’ that.
 The sheer volume and immediacy of data has exacerbated the problem, making marketers and businesses focus on interpreting numbers without a clue as to what those numbers actually mean, or which numbers are actually useful to plot a path to success.